 New Duke is comprised of stellar New York-area musicians and educators: Darryl Tookes, vocals; Jamie Finegan, trumpet and flugelhorn; Rick Sadlon, alto sax and flute; Steve Moran, tenor, soprano, and baritone saxes and clarinet; John Fumasoli, trombone; Dave Childs, piano and keyboards; Brian Torff, bass and harmonica; and Greg Burrows, drums.
-Their original drummer, Don Mulvaney, died tragically in a car accident along with his wife and daughter in August of 2015.
-“We are carrying on the music of New Duke in honor of Don and his family,” said Brian Torff.

 New Duke will continue to bridge musical styles and seek that common ground.